 - Biodegrades completely without polluting the soil or accumulating over time.

-- Has the same strength, elasticity and effectiveness of traditional plastic mulch film.
+- Has the same strength, elasticity, and effectiveness as traditional plastic mulch film.

 - Does not need to be removed from the soil or disposed of at the end of the growing season.
-Can be laid with conventional mulch laying machines.
+It can be laid with conventional mulch-laying machines.

-- Can be used for any crop traditionally grown with plastic mulch film.
+- It can be used for any crop traditionally grown with plastic mulch film.

 - Provides the same effectiveness of weed suppression as plastic mulch film.
 Testing has shown that the quality and productivity of the crops grown using BioTelo Agri are identical to those grown with plastic mulch film. [source]

 NOTE: In 2015, Canada banned biodegradable plastic mulch films for use in “Certified Organic Farms.”

 How Do You Water Your Garden If It’s Covered In Black Plastic Mulch?